Learning/Student Support » After & Before School Ed (ASES) » Before and After School Education & Safety (ASES)

 EFFECTIVE FOR THE 2025-2026 SCHOOL YEAR, new applications to the ASES program will be centrally managed by the District Office, Before/After School Department through a single application and interest list.

 Students currently attending ASES will register in the spring – see each school’s website or check with the site coordinator.
-Middle School registration for new students is during school registration days in August.
+Middle School registration for new students is during school registration days starting in March.
 Depending on the number of openings, students may register for the program or be placed on a waitlist.
 Additionally, students may register throughout the school year if there are openings; and if the program is full, students will be waitlisted.
 Please contact [email protected]

 Fall 2025-2026 AMS Registration Timeline